app-store-logo

 Top CSR projects working to improve Menstrual Health and Hygiene in India

 Menstruation is a natural phenomenon that every woman goes through.
-However, lack of proper knowledge about menstrual hygiene is a major issue for women living in slum areas.
+However, lack of proper knowledge about menstrual hygiene is a major issue for women living in rural areas and urban slums.
 It often leads to poor hygiene, infections, and other health problems, further exacerbating their struggles and hampering their overall progress.

 Even though we are progressing as a nation and winning accolades on the global stage, rural India continues to battle challenges like poor menstrual hygiene, taboos, superstitions and lack of awareness.